Technical Level: Easy

-Traditional Settings Location for Custom Fields
+Classic Settings Location for Custom Fields

 Optional Data Elements > Custom Fields

-All that is needed to initially create a custom field is a unique field name (you can't have two fields with the same exact name) and to determine what type of field you wish to use.
+All that is needed to initially create a custom field is a unique field name (you cannot have two fields with the same exact name) and to determine what type of field you wish to use.
 The types of fields that are available are listed below with a brief description of the field type.

 • Text Field - this is a free-text field in which you may type anything you like; keep in mind, however, that the space on any given screen is limited so you'll want to avoid trying to enter more than a brief description or note

 • Date Field - most commonly used to collect date-of-birth (DOB), this allows the patient or staff user to input a date by typing it in the MM/DD/YYYY format.
 The ability to validate the date entered depends on the browser used and the version of said browser.
-Clinics who use integration to their athena EMR also have the option of turning on validation to ensure that the DOB meets certain minimum requirements (namely, that the date of birth is more than one year past today's date) to prevent the patient/staff from inadvertently entering today's date when they see a date field.
-See also athena integration
+Clinics who use integration to their Athena EMR also have the option of turning on validation to ensure that the DOB meets certain minimum requirements (namely, that the date of birth is more than one year past today's date) to prevent the patient/staff from inadvertently entering today's date when they see a date field.
+See also Athena integration

 • Phone Field - this field will force the user to enter a 10-digit phone number without dashes and will fail validation if the user attempts to input any other type of data.
 This will NOT, however, validate the authenticity of the phone number itself.
 As long as the number is in the correct format, it will be accepted by the system and used in an attempt to contact the user.